Sunday, January 22, 2017

 Comic books (or graphic novels)

-Halo & Sprockett: Welcome to Humainty - Kerry Callan ~ entertaining collection of comic strips about an angel (Halo) and a robot (Sprockett) who are living with a young woman called Katie, and are trying to understand human beings.
+Halo & Sprockett: Welcome to Humanity - Kerry Callan ~ entertaining collection of comic strips about an angel (Halo) and a robot (Sprockett) who are living with a young woman called Katie, and are trying to understand human beings.
 There's a lot of heart to the book and I found it very amusing.

 Serenity: Better Days ~ the Serenity crew (from the TV series Firefly) come into money in a heist but then lose it again, possibly because Mal is afraid his crew are going to split up now they are rich.
 We also learn that first mate Zoe was a 'dust devil' terrorist who kept on fighting after the war ended.